Shubham-21-dev/SIH2020-IntelliSync-for-managing-traffic-flow/README.md

 # Smart India Hackathon 2020
 Our cities are expanding and most of the people have to travel more than 2 hours daily to commute between their place of work and stay.
 These things often lead to work-life imbalance, more stress, impact work performance, etc. We are working for a software solution for smart management of traffic which leads to better travel plans, less stress due to driving, and optimized travel time.

+# Acknowledgements
+Thanks Andrea Vidali.
+Your repo really helped us in our project.

 # Solution
 # Deep Sync with AI
 ## *Sync the flow of city network traffic*